Protecting Buildings and Communities From Wildfires

 - Wildfire Causes: This link takes the reader to a page on the National Park Service website.
 On this page readers will learn what commonly causes wildfires, including what is the greatest cause of them.

 - Arizona Interagency Wildfire Prevention - Fire Prevention Tips: Click on this link for an in-depth list of wildfire prevention tips.
 The article covers how to handle campfires, vehicles, chain saws and equipment, smoking and other common causes of wildfires so that they do not cause a fire.
 It also includes a section on how kids can also help prevent wildfires.

 - Wildfire Safety Tips: By clicking on this link readers are taken to an article on the National Geographic website that explains what people can do to prevent wildfires.
 The article also gives the reader vacation tips, advice on how to prepare one's home and what to do if caught in a wildfire.

 - Burning Regulations: This is the burning regulations page for the City of Cape Girardeau.
 It lists open, outdoor and other relevant state regulations.
 City ordinances and international fire codes are also included on this page.

-- Marion County Burning Regulations: Click on this link to view the area's burning regulations.
+- Fire Rules: Size and Distance From Buildings: Click on this link to view the area's burning regulations.
 The page explains what yard waste is, and regulations regarding the burn pile, the setbacks, conditions for burning and alternatives to burning.
 Readers are also given information about the consequences of illegal burning.